argoproj/argo-rollouts/docs/installation.md

 This will create a new namespace, `argo-rollouts`, where Argo Rollouts controller will run.

+Or install it by helm chart checkout [here](https://github.com/argoproj/argo-helm)

 !!! tip
     If you are using another namspace name, please update `install.yaml` clusterrolebinding's serviceaccount namespace name.